sdneon/node/doc/api/modules.md

 MAYBE_DETECT_AND_LOAD(X)
 1. If X parses as a CommonJS module, load X as a CommonJS module.
 STOP.
-2. Else, if `--experimental-require-module` and `--experimental-detect-module` are enabled, and the source code of X can be parsed as ECMAScript module using
+2. Else, if `--experimental-require-module` is enabled, and the source code of X can be parsed as ECMAScript module using
   <a href="esm.md#resolver-algorithm-specification">DETECT_MODULE_SYNTAX defined in
   the ESM resolver</a>,